 He is a Lay Cannon of York Minster and a member of the Chapter and Cathedral Council.
-He is Chairman of the Howardian Hills AONB Joint Advisory Committee and Deputy Chairman of the Yorkshire Derwent Partnership.
-He is member of the North York Moors National Park Trust and a former member of the North York Moors National Park Authority.
+He is Chairman of the Howardian Hills AONB Joint Advisory Committee and is a former member of the North York Moors National Park Authority.
 He is President elect of the Yorkshire Agricultural Society and is a member of the Court of the Merchant Taylors Company in London and Chairman of their property committee.

 He is a Fellow of the Royal Institution of Chartered Surveyors and of the Royal Agricultural Societies.
 He is a Deputy Lieutenant of North Yorkshire and lives at Hovingham in North Yorkshire where he runs his family’s estate with its well-known Grade 1 listed family house.

 He is a former President of the CLA, the Country Land and Business Association, the representative organisation of the rural economy, a former Chairman of the Scarborough Building Society and a former director of the Skipton Building Society, The Brunner Investment Trust plc and the Private Banking Board of Merchant Bank Guinness Mahon.
 He is also former Honorary Colonel of the Yorkshire Squadron of the Queens Own Yeomanry.